Sci-fi TV series 'Humans' breathes new life into robot debate

-NEW YORK (Reuters) - Attractive, efficient robots relieve people of the menial tasks of everyday life but problems arise when the androids threaten to surpass their creators in “Humans,” a new sci-fi TV series that explores the fascination and fear about technology.
+NEW YORK, June 26 (Reuters) - Attractive, efficient robots relieve people of the menial tasks of everyday life but problems arise when the androids threaten to surpass their creators in “Humans,” a new sci-fi TV series that explores the fascination and fear about technology.

 The eight-part drama, which premieres on Sunday on AMC, is a co-production between the U.S. cable network behind the hit series “Mad Men” and “Breaking Bad”, and Britain’s Channel 4.